spotify/ulogger/README.md

 ## Requirements

-* Python 3.6.
-Tests also pass on Python 3.7 and 3.8.
+* Python 3.7.
+Tests also pass on Python 3.8.
 PyPy support has been removed due to upstream issues with the grpcio module.
 * Support for Linux & OS X

 ## To Use